richardgaywood/paydata.org/content/sprawlrunners/characters/chargen/index.md

 weight: 200
 ---

 There is a character generation tool for Savage Worlds at [savaged.us](https://savaged.us/).
 It's free, and has support for Sprawlrunners, but there's a few non-obvious things to getting the best from it.
+It also has a few minor areas in which it doesn't quite reflect the Sprawlrunners rules, so you'll need to manually adjust your character or just ignore it's validation warnings.

 NB: the chargen quick reference in the SWADE CRB, pages 55-63, are very good and are recommended reading.
 Remember that the Sprawlrunners book adds extra options on top of those, though.